Last Updated on April 19, 2023

 Once you reach the North Pole, children are greeted by Santa Claus and offered a special gift.
 Sing carols on the way back to the Bryson City Train Depot.

-While there is no food served during the trip, there are plenty of food options to explore in Bryson City before or after.
+While no food is served during the trip, there are plenty of food options to explore in Bryson City before or after.

 Read More: Deep Creek Trail (3 Beautiful Waterfalls, 1 Hike)